5 Best Free Financial Tools for Business

 5. Zoho

 Finally, there's Zoho.
 As a GoCardless partner, Zoho is ideal for any small businesses already using our automated payment solution.
 Offering a full suite of online productivity tools and SaaS applications, Zoho is one of the best tools for start-ups seeking a way to run their entire business from one central location.
 One of the critical areas that Zoho can help to improve is company cards.
-Integrating with many popular credit card companies, users can upload receipts, set per diem rates, and convert expenses to any currency.
+Integrating with the most popular credit card companies in Europe, users can upload receipts, set per diem rates, and convert expenses to any currency.
 However, Zoho isn't a free online business tool, so you'll need to weigh up the financial impact of investing, particularly if you're dealing with tight margins.

 We can help